Brewood: Origins

 The old Roman road, Watling Street, stretching from Londinium across the Roman Province of Britannia Superior to Wroxeter and later Chester, runs one mile to the north of the village as the A5.
 There were small Roman stations along this route and the most important settlement locally was Pennocrucium, which had an outlying fort.
 The name Pennocrucium is clearly associated with Penkridge, the town and parish north of Brewood, which is separated from it by the line of Watling Street, and these important remains do lie just outside the parish boundary.
 However, the remains of a small Roman villa have been found about 500m south of Watling Street, close to Engleton, and so within Brewood parish.
 Clearly there was a small population in the Brewood area in Roman times, and quite possibly earlier.
 However, there is no evidence of continuity at any of the main settlements in present-day Brewood.
 The history of Brewood really begins with the Anglo-Saxon settlement, when it emerged as a village within Mercia.
 The place name suggests that it came into existence during the earlier part of the Anglo-Saxon period, when there were still people in the area of Celtic language and culture.
-However, the first real documentation comes after the Norman conquest of England.
+However, the first real documentation comes after the Norman Conquest of England.

-At the Domesday survey, in 1086, Brewood fell within the Cuttlestone Hundred of Staffordshire.
+In the Domesday Book of 1086, Brewood fell within the Cuttlestone Hundred of Staffordshire.
 The survey records that it was held by the Bishop of Chester and that it had been a church property before 1066.
 However, the landholder of the manor of Brewood in the Middle Ages is generally stated to be the Diocese of Lichfield.
 This is not a contradiction, but reflects the shifts in the seat of the diocese.
 In 1075, Peter, bishop of Lichfield, had transferred his see to Chester, and there it remained until 1102, when it moved to Coventry.
 From 1228, the official title was the Diocese of Coventry and Lichfield.

 Brewood was assessed for tax purposes as 5 hides, the hide being notionally an area of 120 acres, although at this time it had become simply a unit of tax liability, irrespective of actual area.
 Domesday also records Brewood as consisting of enough land for 20 ploughs.
 The bishop had twenty slaves cultivating his land in the village.
 The rest of the population consisted of 24 villagers, 18 smallholders and a priest.
 There were two mills, presumably on the River Penk.
 There was also a substantial area of woodland, tending to confirm the accepted etymology.
 However Domesday records that the value of the village was £10 in 1066, and had halved in the twenty years since.
 Hence we can be sure that it had prospered in the late Anglo-Saxon period but had suffered a check to its growth during, and perhaps because of, Norman rule.